Masculinn/beyaz-kose-patisserie-restaurant-system/README.md

 ### Hierarchy

-I have used **BDD approach** as methodology while developing & designing the product.
+I have used very simple directories with **BDD approach** as methodology while developing & designing the product.

 ```bash
 src/